lorenzoorsingher/SIV_project/README.md

 ### With KITTI
 Download and extract <a href=https://www.cvlibs.net/datasets/kitti/eval_odometry.php>KITTI visual odometry</a> datasets in the <i>data</i> folder

-The full 22GB dataset with all 22 sequences is aviable at this link: <a href=https://www.cvlibs.net/datasets/kitti/user_login.php>KITTI image data</a>.
+The full 22GB dataset with all 22 sequences is available at this link: <a href=https://www.cvlibs.net/datasets/kitti/user_login.php>KITTI image data</a>.

-A lighter 225MB version containig only sequence 22 is available at this link on <a href="https://drive.google.com/drive/folders/1lh0QLIo15Rr3JK6u5jNcgM2uX-k4pOK9?usp=sharing">Google Drive</a>.
+A lighter 225MB version containing only sequence 22 is available at this link on <a href="https://drive.google.com/drive/folders/1lh0QLIo15Rr3JK6u5jNcgM2uX-k4pOK9?usp=sharing">Google Drive</a>.

 ```
 data/data_odometry_gray